 - 1 tsp lime juice

 - Drain tofu by wrapping in a towel and pressing gently.
 Let rest for 5 minutes.
-Then unwrap, cube and toss in 1 Tbsp sesame seeds.
-If you don’t like raw tofu, check out this “Make Taste Taste Good” recipe!
+Then unwrap, cube and toss in sesame seeds.
+If you don’t like raw tofu, check out this “Make Tofu Taste Good” recipe!
 Just omit the sesame seeds so they don’t burn in the oven.

 - Prepare peanut sauce by whisking all ingredients together except the water.
 Then add in 1 Tbsp very hot water a little at a time until pourable.
 Taste and adjust seasonings as needed.

-- Add kale to a large mixing bowl and drizzle over 1 tsp lime juice and 1/2 Tbsp each toasted sesame oil and agave.
+- Add kale to a large mixing bowl and drizzle with lime juice, toasted sesame oil and agave.
 Massage with hands for 1 minute to incorporate ingredients and soften the leaves.